Starting a Business as a Sole Proprietorship

 For example, if you have a job and run a sole proprietorship, you’re taxed on your income from your job and the profit you make from the business.

 Your bookkeeper or accountant can fill in the appropriate tax forms when you’re running a sole proprietorship.
-In the US, it’s called a schedule C. Depending on where you’re operating, your business tax laws may differ.
+In the US, it’s called a Schedule C. In the US, depending on where you’re operating.
+Your business tax laws may differ.

 When Should Switch From a Sole Proprietorship to Another Entity?

 If it’s time to attract investors to increase funding, it’s time to switch from a sole proprietorship to an LLC or corporation.
-An investor can’t invest in a sole proprietorship because it can only be owned by one person.
+An investor can’t invest in a sole proprietorship because one person can only own it.

 Looking For Partners

 Whether you’re considering a partner for a strategic alliance or to attract funds, you’ll need to change your business structure.
 As mentioned above, sole proprietorships can only have one legal owner.
-When partnerships are in the future, then it’s time to make the switch.
+So when partnerships are in the future, it’s time to make the switch.

 Increase in Risk: